-The first presentation came from former Harrogate man Phil Warren who has spent the past 18 years moorland species.
+The first presentation came from former Harrogate man Phil Warren who has spent the past 18 years researching moorland species.

 His special expertise is with black grouse, and he is now pioneering initiatives by the Game & Wildlife Conservation Trust to expand its range in northern England.

 The bird has been having a bad time of it for at least the past 25 years - probably much longer.

 In 1990, the UK population was reckoned to number some 25,000 males, but, by the last count in 2005, this had fallen to 5,078.

 “That’s a staggering and depressing decline,” said Phil.

 In Northumberland’s Kielder Forest, the birds were once - in the years before the conifer saplings became established - so common as to be regarded by some as a “pest”.